 - High-quality flat paint brush

-- High-quality round brush (for sealing)
+- High-quality round brush (for sealing the paint)

 How to Paint Furniture Easily With Chalk Paint